Fun restaurants in NYC

 Come for the food and stay for the tunes at this kitschy midtown diner.
 Singing waitstaff—many of them Broadway actors—will keep the kids entertained while they wait for their pancakes or burgers.
 The performing servers even take requests.
 Just think how much your little ones will adore hearing a live rendition of “Let It Go” during their meal.
 There are also nightly scheduled performances.

 Consider this your ticket to the Mad Hatter’s Tea Party.
-At this cute café (the largest and first of three locations), little ones can enjoy service tailored especially for them.
+At this cute café, little ones can enjoy service tailored especially for them.
 Breakfast and brunch are prime time for visits—you can order delicious omelets, eggs, scones, smoked salmon benedict and a variety of pancakes and waffles.
-On their all-day menu, you’ll find delicious sandwiches (think curried chicken salad, black forest ham and gruyere, tuna melts, BLT) and tasty tea service options.
+On the menu, you’ll find delicious sandwiches (think curried chicken salad, black forest ham and gruyere, tuna melts, BLT) and tasty tea service options.

 Got a star-struck kid?
 The funky chain of celeb-worshipping restaurants offers American food (including kid faves like cheese pizza and spaghetti) in a tourist-saturated setting.
 Little ones will love checking out the restaurant's iconic Hollywood memorabilia from famous films—flicks like Planet of the Apes, Titanic, Terminator and Wayne’s World.
 Be prepared: Entrees can get pricey, but you probably knew this before coming to Times Square.

 At this canine-themed mini-chain of luncheonettes, even Fido can tag along for family brunch.
-There’s really something for everyone: a Philly cheese steak wrap, op boy sandwiches, burgers, hearty salads, fried chicken and special desserts like the Barking Dog Banana Split, Barking Dog Sundae and Chocolate Brownie Sundae.
-Although pups aren't allowed inside, they can munch on doggie treats and wait for a tasty morsel of human food to drop from your family's patio table (and they’ll have access to water bowls).
-With such a hearty array of pancakes, waffles, omelets, frittatas and wraps, there might even be enough leftovers for a doggie bag…see what we did there?
+There’s really something for everyone: a Philly cheese steak wrap, po boy sandwiches, burgers, hearty salads, fried chicken and special desserts like the Barking Dog Banana Split, Barking Dog Sundae and Chocolate Brownie Sundae.
+Although pups aren't allowed inside, they can munch on doggie treats and wait for a tasty morsel of human food to drop from your family's patio table (and have access to water bowls).
+With such a hearty array of pancakes, waffles, omelets, frittatas and wraps, there might even be enough leftovers for a doggie bag.
+(See what we did there?)